myc2003/Course3Assignment4/README.md

 ### Step 2
 ----------
-Retrieve the various activity measurement names in the 'features.txt'.
+Retrieve the various activity measurement names in the 'features.txt' file.

 ### Step 3
 ----------